ForReviewers568/k-means/README.md

 # k-means
-Source code and data for k-means
+Source code and data for k-means.